dji-sdk/Onboard-SDK/sample/STM32/README.md

 https://github.com/Awilonk/OnBoardSDK_STM32

 ##Introduction
-This project use stm32f407Discovery demoboard for testing,Keil uVision5 to complie.Use serial port interface to communicate with demoboard or send out command to M100.
+This project uses stm32f407Discovery demoboard for testing, Keil uVision5 to complie.
+Serial port works as an interface to communicate with demoboard or send out command to M100.
-Use 4-wire-serial interface.If your computer do no has one,USB-TTL serial cable is necessary.CP2102 is recommend.Before using this example program,make sure you have **read all [documents](https://developer.dji.com/cn/onboard-sdk/documentation/ProgrammingGuide/) about OnboardSDK carefully.**
+Use 4-wire-serial interface.
+If your computer do no has one, USB-TTL serial cable is necessary.
+CP2102 is recommend.
+Before using this example program, make sure you have **read all [documents](https://developer.dji.com/cn/onboard-sdk/documentation/ProgrammingGuide/) about OnboardSDK carefully.**

 ##content